 The College charges for printing.
 Funds collected support computer labs with toner, paper and printer maintenance.
-Print cards are available in the Business Office, Central Services and the Office of the Registrar.
+Print cards are available in the Business Office and Central Services.
 The charge is \$5.00 for 100 prints.
 Print directions are available in computer labs and kiosks.